 Wixie makes it easy to create and share print and digital postcards.
 Students can use Wixie's tools to design a unique image for the front of the postcard and type a message on the back.
-If they are sharing digitally, they can also record a voice message.
+If they are sharing digitally, they can also record a voice or video message.
 Wixie even includes several postcard templates to help them get started.

 Create fictionalized postcards to show what you know!

 Students can create postcards from other times and places to share their learning about a curriculum topic in a creative way.

 Studying an ancient civilization?
 Ask students to share what it was like to visit an important place, taking on the persona of someone visiting the site during that time.

 Exploring geographic locations or different habitats?
 Create and share a postcard that demonstrates what makes this location unique and what it is like to visit.
 You can find and share printed examples you have collected from family and friends, or share examples digitally.

 Make "What I did over my summer vacation" projects fun

 Many students hate the dreaded "what they did over summer vacation" essays they have to write when they get back to school.
 But this is a really great way to not only get to know your students better, it is a great way for them to share a bit about themselves as they reconnect with old friends and make new ones at the beginning of the school year.

 Share a quick thank you